We talk a heck of a lot about ‘alignment’ on the spiritual path and it can start to sound like a catch-phrase rather than anything concrete.

 You can’t hear your intuition

-Spiritual alignment is accessed when we can hear our intuition clearly and can take the appropriate steps in accordance with it.
+Spiritual alignment is accessed when we can hear our intuition clearly and can take action on it.

 Often when we aren’t in alignment we can’t hear our intuition at all!
 It’s as if we are trying to tune into a specific radio station and all we can hear is static.